FudaWiki/fudawiki-files/hanafuda/games/issokuyuki.md

 title: Issoku Yuki
 description: A bakappana variant for 2 players with cumulative scoring  and only one special yaku.
 published: true
-date: 2022-08-15T03:17:12.622Z
+date: 2022-08-15T06:47:26.698Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-08-15T03:17:12.622Z
 ---

 Issoku Yuki [一束行き - いっそくゆき, lit.
-"One bunch going"] is a [Bakappana](/en/hanafuda/games/bakappana) variant for two players, with very simple rules.
+"One bunch going"] is a [Bakappana](/en/hanafuda/games/bakappana) variant for **two players**, with very simple rules.

-The game only **one Special Yaku** : Decchoko
+The game has only **one Yaku** : **Decchoko [デッチョコ]**.

-UNDER CONSTRUCTION
 # Goal
 Reach a total score of 100 points before the other player does.

 # Determining the Dealer
-The first dealer is determined like in any typical hanafuda game, and **in every round, the other player becomes the next dealer**.
+The first dealer is determined like in any typical hanafuda game.
+Each player takes turns being the dealer after every round (The non-dealer of the current round becomes the dealer of the next round).

 # Distributing the Initial Cards
 The dealer deals 8 cards to each player and 8 cards on the field.